RyotaUshio/obsidian-pdf-plus/README.md

 ### Opening links to PDF files

 - **Open PDF links cleverly**: When opening a link to a PDF file, a new tab will not be opened if the file is already opened.
 Useful for annotating PDFs using "Copy link to selection."
+- **Open PDF link instead of showing popover preview when target PDF is already opened**: Press `Ctrl`/`Cmd` while hovering a PDF link to actually open it if the target PDF is already opened in another tab.
 - **Don\'t move focus to PDF viewer after opening a PDF link**
 - **Clear highlights after a certain amount of time**